NachoOsella/PortFolio/frontend/README.md

 ---
 title: About
 slug: about
-description: More about Ignacio Osella and his development approach.
+description: Ignacio Osella is a backend developer focused on Java, Spring Boot, and dependable software.
 status: published
-updatedAt: 2026-07-25
+updatedAt: 2026-08-03
 ---
 ```